open-telemetry/opentelemetry-collector-contrib/exporter/datadogexporter/README.md

 > which contains recommendations on securing sensitive information such as the
 > API key required by this exporter.

-> **Note**: Metrics exporting is not considered stable yet and may suffer breaking changes.
+> **Note**: The metrics exporter is not considered stable yet and may suffer breaking changes.

 ## Configuration